Face.Masks - artist's perspective

 [final word from Nick] "It's always exciting to work with Eden Arts to support emerging artists in a meaningful way and find an audience for their work."

-The event will also feature The Faery Trail by Lucas Chih-Peng Kao a Taiwanese Filmmaker/Director based in Edinburgh, Scotland.
+The event also featured The Faery Trail by Lucas Chih-Peng Kao a Taiwanese Filmmaker/Director based in Edinburgh, Scotland.
 The Faery Trail is a site specific installation, an re-imagination of faery tale creatures in a contemporary world.
 Inspired by the fantasy artwork of Arthur Rackham, early cinema exploration by the Lumière Brothers and Thomas Eddison, and responding to the absence of non-white bodies in the history of art and faery tales, The Faery Trails will create a magical site-specific experience reinterpreting traditional western folklore through a globalised lens.